The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc: Validation with Literature Periods

 \subsection{Kepler}

 For the \kepler\ validation, we calculate our statistics on the holdout validation sample from Section~\ref{subsubsec:alias_rf} and use stars with $T < 16$ and $P_{\rm rot} < 40$ days.
 This yields a comparison sample of 60,699 sector-level measurements for 27,711 stars.
-We process the TESS data for these stars through the same pipeline applied to our TESS targets, including both the systematics (Section~\ref{subsubsec:systematics}) and alias classifiers (Section~\ref{subsubsec:alias_rf}) with varying random forest probability thresholds.
-For a given threshold (${\rm RF}=X$), we require that each sector-level measurement passes the systematics and alias classifier (true period or true alias) with the same probability ($>X$).
+We process the TESS data for these stars through the same pipeline applied to our TESS targets, including both the systematics (Section~\ref{subsubsec:systematics}) and harmonic classifiers (Section~\ref{subsubsec:alias_rf}) with varying random forest probability thresholds.
+For a given threshold (${\rm RF}=X$), we require that each sector-level measurement passes the systematics and harmonic classifier (true period or true harmonic) with the same probability ($>X$).
 After adopting a final rotation period following Section~\ref{subsec:period_logic}, we compare it to the \kepler\ period.
 We repeat this procedure for $X=$ 0.5, 0.6, 0.7, 0.8, and 0.9.

-We also consider two quality-flagging regimes: one in which no quality flags (see Section~\ref{subsec:quality_flags}) are applied and another in which all of our quality flags are enforced (the highest-quality periods).
-The results are summarized in Table~\ref{tab:validation_stats}, which reports both the number of recovered stars and the fraction of matches, half-period aliases, double-period aliases, and non-recoveries.
+We also consider two quality-flagging regimes: one in which no quality flags (see Section~\ref{subsec:quality_flags}) are applied and another in which we require no contaminants, no binaries, no multiple periods, and that the period was measured in multiple TESS sectors (the highest quality periods).
+The results are summarized in Table~\ref{tab:validation_stats}, which reports both the number of recovered stars and the fraction of matches, half-period harmonics, double-period harmonics, and non-recoveries.
+We define double-period harmonics as periods that match twice the true rotation period within $3\sigma$ and non-recoveries as periods that are more than $3\sigma$ away from any of half the true period, the true period, or double the true period.

-In the baseline case with no quality flags applied, only 44.7\% of the adopted periods match the \kepler\ periods, with a substantial fraction (20.8\%) identified as half-period aliases.
-Applying all quality flags improves reliability: the match fraction increases to 68.8\%, albeit at the cost of completeness, with periods recovered for $\sim3\%$ of the validation sample.
+In the baseline case with no quality flags applied, only 44.7\% of the adopted periods match the \kepler\ periods, with a substantial fraction (20.8\%) identified as half-period harmonics.
+Applying all quality flags (i.e. requiring no possible binaries, no multiple periods, no contaminants, and that the period was measured in more than one sector) improves reliability: the match fraction increases to 68.8\%, albeit at the cost of completeness, with periods recovered for $\sim3\%$ of the validation sample.